 [See Clayton Christensen (the Father of Disruptive Innovation Studies) in his PhD Thesis and 1997 Book, “The Inventors Dilemma”.
 A disruptive innovation is of little or no use to your customer base, so why would you seek it?
 Yet again, to Blank’s credit, disruptive innovations are where you need to look (whether coming from inside or outside your company) in order to identify the shorter timeline H3 opportunities and disruptions that could damage or kill your current operations.]

-And Fourth, or lastly, Blank does not identify problems due to the Three Horizon Innovation Model (3HIM) being used as a “push management model” (top-down) rather than a “pull management model”.
+And Fourth, Blank does not identify problems due to the Three Horizon Innovation Model (3HIM) being used as a “push management model” (top-down) rather than a “pull management model”.
 Pull management having been proven so much more effective and efficient by Toyota and Honda during their 1980’s introduction of Lean Manufacturing, which produced less expensive and yet higher quality cars than the world had ever seen.
 So, you could say that, like so many products that come out of innovation centers today, 3HIM itself was somewhat obsolete before it was even introduced, in the year 2000.
 It is a push rather than pull model.

 The Real Problem